WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> In the `src` folder, open `site.ori`:

 ```
+{
   public = {
     index.html = "Hello"
   }
+}
 ```

-This graph file has formulas that define two things:
+This graph file has formulas that define three things:

+1. A virtual folder at the project's top level.
+Everything in between the `{` on the first line and the `}` on the last line will become part of that top-level virtual folder.
 1. A virtual folder called `public`.
-The formulas nested inside the `{` `}` curly braces define virtual files in that folder.
+This is a virtual subfolder inside the top-level folder.
-2. A virtual file called `index.html`.
+1. A virtual file called `index.html`.
 Unlike most programming languages, names in Graph Origami can include periods so you can define file names with extensions.
 For now, the `index.html` file is defined as a simple text string.

-A `.ori` file can define more than one top-level virtual folder or file.
-This tutorial project is configured to serve the contents of the virtual `public` folder.
-The name "public" itself isn't special — you could configure the project to serve a different real or virtual folder.
+This tutorial project is already configured to serve the contents of the virtual `public` folder.
+The name "public" itself isn't special — you could configure the project to serve the top-level folder, or some folder with a different name.

 You can edit your site by editing this `site.ori` file.